-Learning to read and work with printed sewing patterns can be a daunting prospect but once you get to grips with the terms and understand what you’re actually looking at – you’ll find working with these is a breeze!
+Understanding sewing patterns, learning to read them and work with them, can be a daunting prospect but once you get to grips with the terms and understand what you’re actually looking at – you’ll find working with these is a breeze!

 The choice of sewing patterns has dramatically increased with lots of new and exciting independent sewing pattern companies now out there, but understanding the pattern terminology is pretty standard.
 Julie Bonnar from The Pattern Pages explains what you’ll need to know about your pattern.

 Understanding Sewing Patterns

 Each sewing pattern will have a pattern number to identify the pattern design.
 Smaller independent sewing companies often give their patterns a name to help you remember them.